How many times today have you said “no”?

-When you have the impulse to say no, see if you can transform that into a yes and if not, then find words, like the ones below, that make them want to listen.
+When you have the impulse to say no, see if you can transform that into a yes and if not, then find words to use instead of “no” (to a toddler), like the ones below, that make them want to listen.

 Of course, you can have chocolate!
 Right after breakfast.

 We use this one most often.
 And for precisely the reason you’re thinking of.

 My little Tasmanian Devil would wake up in the morning, bright and cheerful, and announce, “Mam, I’m hungry for chocolate.”